-The Slit Drive Control is used to control the Motorised Slit Assembly.
+The Slit Drive Control is used to control the Motorised Slit Assembly (refer to the spec sheet for further details).
 The slits are used to control the amount of incident light that enters the spectrograph.
-The width can be varied between 10μm and 2500μm (in steps of 2.5μm).
-The slit height may be altered by interchanging optional baffle plates (attached to the slit assembly using 5x M2 cross-head screws).
+The width can be varied between $10\mu m$ and $2500\mu m$ (in steps of $2.5\mu m$).
+The slit height may be altered by interchanging optional baffle plates (attached to the slit assembly using $5 \times M2$ cross-head screws).
 The system is supplied with a standard 4mm high x 6mm wide rectangular aperture baffle plate but there are also 8mm and 14mm high options available.
 A 15mm diameter circular aperture is also available.
 When using optical fibres, ensure that the fibre is long enough to reach the slits through the baffle.
 If additional baffle options are required please contact your nearest Andor representative.

 In addition to controlling the level of illumination, the slit width also affects the resolution of the acquired data.
 There is a trade-off between resolution and throughput.
-The narrower and shorter the slit, the higher the achievable resolution, but at the expense of throughput.
+The narrower and shorter the slit the higher the achievable resolution, but at the expense of throughput.
 As a general rule, it is best if the slit width is set as narrow as possible while still achieving the required throughput.
 If the signal is too weak the slit width should then be increased.